AceDataCloud/OpenAIAPI/docs/openai_images_generations_api_integration_guide.md

 }
 ```

-The returned result is consistent with the basic usage content, and we can see that the generated image with the style parameter set to `vivid` is shown in the figure below:
+The returned result is consistent with the basic usage content, and we can see the generated image with the style parameter set to `vivid` as shown in the figure below:

 <p><img src="https://cdn.acedata.cloud/e0rpc3.png" width="500" class="m-auto"></p>